 (to be continued)

-refurbishment of vintage broacast radio sets.
-It can be found by going to the Yahoo Groups Website
+There is an Internet mailing list which is dedicated to the collection and refurbishment of vintage broacast radio sets.
+It can be found by going to the Yahoo Groups Website Instructions for joining the list appear there.

-for your queries, wants etc. There's a useful 'files' area to send images of radios for others to see,
+Subscription is free, and the list is used mainly among British collectors, but is open to anyone with such interests worldwide.
+It has proved to be a very useful tool for your queries, wants etc. There's a useful 'files' area to send images of radios for others to see, maybe for recognition purposes.
+Why not join us?

 The BVWS is now present on the Internet under the URL